Faculty

 Elinor Sullivan, Ph.D. (associate; Psychiatry/Oregon National Primate Research Center) in Integrative Physiology from Oregon Health & Science University.
 Dr. Sullivan’s research examines the influence of the early environment on offspring behavioral and emotional regulation, with an emphasis on behaviors that relate to early precursors of mental and behavioral disorders including attention deficit hyperactivity disorder, autism spectrum disorders, anxiety, and depression.
 She currently is directing a large new study following a new, large cohort of pregnant women and offspring from before birth to preschool, to track early prediction and mechanisms, in collaboration with Joel Nigg, Jennifer Loftis, and Hanna Gustafsson.

 Alan Teo, M.D., M.S. (associate; Psychiatry/VA) is a physician-investigator and mental health services researcher.
-He is Associate Professor in the Department of Psychiatry at Oregon Health & Science University, and Director of Education and Core Investigator at the Center to Improve Veteran Involvement in Care (CIVIC) at the VA Portland Health Care System (VAPORHCS).
+He is a Professor in the Department of Psychiatry at Oregon Health & Science University, and Director of Education and Core Investigator at the Center to Improve Veteran Involvement in Care (CIVIC) at the VA Portland Health Care System (VAPORHCS).

 Dr. Teo’s works intersects the fields of health services, behavioral science, and social and cultural psychiatry.
 The overarching theme of Dr. Teo’s research is the role of social relationships in influencing mental health outcomes.
 He has a particular focus on insights and interventions that can mitigate loneliness and social isolation as a suicide prevention strategy.